jeremiah-k/mmrelay-wiki/Home.md

 ### ~~Emergency Response~~

 _Disclaimer: This is a hypothetical situation.
-Neither Matrix, nor Meshtastic should take the place of traditional emergency services.
-We do not recommend relying on these systems in an emergency._
+Neither Matrix, Meshtastic, nor M<>M Relay should be expected to take the place of traditional emergency services.
+We do not recommend relying on these systems in an emergency.
+We accept no responsibility if you attempt to use these systems in an emergency situation._

 ~~Meshtastic <=> Matrix Relay can be used for emergency response communications.
 In situations where traditional communication channels are unavailable or unreliable, Meshtastic devices can be used to form a mesh network.
 The Meshtastic <=> Matrix Relay can then be used to bridge the mesh network to a Matrix chat room, allowing emergency responders to communicate with each other and coordinate their efforts.~~